dfamonteiro/blog/blog/content/posts/production-load-generator.md

 Everything that I've shown so far is just generic infrastructure for running load tests in a standardized manner and doesn't differ that much from other publicly available load generators.
 It is nevertheless a necessary foundation on top of which the PLG's load generators run on.

-These load generator classes are the reason for the PLG's existence: they are _excellent_ at simulating manufacturing processes, and are what makes the Production Load Generator uniquely suited for [Critical Manufacturing](https://www.criticalmanufacturing.com/)'s factory simulation needs:
+These load generator classes are the reason for the PLG's existence: they are _excellent_ at simulating manufacturing processes, and are what make the Production Load Generator uniquely suited for [Critical Manufacturing](https://www.criticalmanufacturing.com/)'s factory simulation needs:

 ### The ProductionLoadGenerator class